IBM/watson-stt-wer-python/README.md

 ```
 python transcribe.py --config_file config.ini --log_level DEBUG
 ```

+See [Generic Command Line Parameters](#generic-command-line-parameters) for more details.

 ## Output
 Transcription will be stored in a CSV file based on `stt_transcriptions_file` parameter with a format like below: